artemisfowl/slotmonitor/README.md

 In order to obtain the telegram bot access token, one has to initiate a conversation with `@BotFather` on Telegram and issue the command `/newbot`.
 On doing so and following the responses from `BotFather`, the telegram bot will be created.
 This access token needs to be provided in the configuration file for the
 `bot_token` key.

+## Running the program
+In order to run the program in normal mode, just execute the file : `mon.py`.
+In order to debug the program run, execute the file with debug option : `mon.py -d` or
+`mon.py --debug`.
+This will ensure debugging is enabled and the same can be seen in the log files.

+_Note_: In the normal mode, the program logs INFO logs only; in DEBUG mode, the logging is extensive and uses a lot of space in HDD.
+If you are planning to set it up on a server, please refrain from executing the program in DEBUG mode.